-- Remethylation – A methyl group from 5-methyltetrahydrofolate, a breakdown product of dietary folic acid, or betaine is added to homocysteine to create methionine.
-Vitamin B12 is an important co-factor in this process, as is the enzyme MTHFR (R, R2).
+- Remethylation – A methyl group from 5-MTHF, a breakdown product of dietary folate, or betaine is added to homocysteine to convert it back to methionine.
+Vitamin B12 is needed in this process, as are the enzymes methionine synthase MTHFR [2, 3].

 Homocysteine Blood Test

 A doctor may order a homocysteine test to:

 - Find out if there is vitamin B12, folate, or vitamin B6 deficiency

 - Check for heart disease in people at high risk